superbderrick/SogangFCManagementSystem/README.md

 # SogangFC Management System
-- This project is Master's homework project(databaseModeling) - Create a Soccer club management system.
+- This project is Master's degree homework project(databaseModeling) - Create a Soccer club management system.
 - Conceptual modeling , physical modeling with ERWin tool.
 - Interworking with DBMS(Mysql ,Oracle).
 - If you have time left on the actual website with dJango,python